alexeilebedev/openacr/txt/intro.md

 At the same time, when presenting his 4 schemas with anomalies, Codd is basically describing what we, programmers, know as data structure.
-He is pointing out a fatal flaw that lies in the idea of subordination of one set to another: by introducing an access path dependence into your data model, you lose the ability to represent conditions when they lie outside of your world view.
+He is pointing out a fatal flaw that lies in the idea of subordination of one set to another: by introducing an access path dependence into your data model, you lose the ability to represent conditions that lie outside of your narrowed world view.
 It is hard to overestimate the importance of this idea.

-So it would be very nice to apply the relational model to all config files and to the actual programs as well.
-Because the concept of anomalies is fundamental, if anomalies cause bugs when modeling projects and parts, they also cause bugs in configs, and bugs in programs.
-We are pretty much forced into it..
+If even a simple projects-and-parts example has 5 possible schemas that can represent it, out of which 4 have anomalies (design bugs with provably bad consequences), then what can be said about a larger software project?
+Any software project is a veritable rat's nest of references, just a large database.
+How many design bugs does a software project have that can be shown to exist from code organization alone, before we even run it?
+We are forced into the idea of converting our software to relational form, fixing anomalies at that level, and then re-creating source code from that representation.
 But can it be done?

 OpenACR says that yes, not only can it be done, but you get an insanely extensible, compact system with almost magical properties.
-Let's begin by building this same schema using `acr`.
+Below I show how it gets started, from scarch.

 ### Creating Some Tuples